 After starting my career as a history professor, I served as a Fulbright Scholar to Germany in spring 2004.
 That was followed by six years as academic dean at John Brown University, six years as provost at Cornerstone University, and four years as vice president at the Council for Christian Colleges & Universities in Washington, D.C., a higher education association with over 180 members worldwide.
 While at the CCCU, I partnered with Acadeum, an educational technology firm, to create the Christian College Online Course-Sharing Consortium, which now includes nearly seventy member institutions.
 Over the past two decades, I have visited nearly eighty colleges and universities on six different continents.

-I currently serve as Assistant to the President for Academic Innovation and Global Education at Westmont College in California.
+I currently serve as Executive Director of Westmont Downtown and Assistant to the President for Academic Innovation and Global Education at Westmont College in California.
 I also continue to work with Acadeum on a part-time basis to foster collaboration across independent higher education, and I lead a team that is launching a Christian Study Center at my alma mater, the University of Michigan.